 Ms. Meeker’s upcoming season encompasses a number of directorial debuts and new artistic collaborations.
-This fall, she joins Opera San Antonio as the company’s artistic advisor and opens their season with Puccini’s Tosca.
+Most recently, she was named General & Artistic Director at OPERA San Antonio, where she opened their 2019-2020 season with Puccini’s Tosca.
 To finish the year, Ms. Meeker makes two major directorial debuts with Portland Opera and Florida Grand Opera with two productions of Madama Butterfly.
-The new year sees her return to Washington National Opera to direct a new production of Don Giovanni as well as continued directorial collaborations with Opera San Antonio in Rigoletto.
+The new year sees her return to Washington National Opera to direct a new production of Don Giovanni as well as continued directorial collaborations with OPERA San Antonio in Rigoletto.

 Met with critical acclaim in her most recent productions, Ms. Meeker is regularly praised for her distinctive and illuminating takes on standard repertoire.
 Of her 2019 production of La bohème with Opera San Antonio, Mike Greenberg of Music Incident Light reported, “It’s an uncommonly lithe staging.
 This is that rare opera production in which every action of every character is purposeful and natural – not a false note the entire evening.
 As much as the words and the music, Ms. Meeker’s abundant, intelligently placed details show us who the characters are."